kalaboster/stringer/aws/README.md

 ### CloudFormation Templates

+- stringer-sg.yaml - The security group for stringer.

-- stringer-iam-roles - The IAM roles of stringer.
+- stringer-iam-roles.yaml - The IAM roles of stringer.

-- stringer-iam-policy - The IAM policies for stringer roles.
+- stringer-iam-policy.yaml - The IAM policies for stringer roles.
 (Creating...)

-- stringer-s3 - The S3 template to deploy stringer to the EC2 instance.
+- stringer-s3.yaml - The S3 template to deploy stringer to the EC2 instance.

-- stringer-ec2 - The template to launch and configure an ec2 instance for stringer.
+- stringer-ec2.yaml - The template to launch and configure an ec2 instance for stringer.

-- stringer-cb - The code build template to build stringer.
+- stringer-cb.yaml - The code build template to build stringer.

-- stringer-cd - The code deploy template to deploy stringer to the EC2 instance. (under construction)
+- stringer-cd.yaml - The code deploy template to deploy stringer to the EC2 instance. (under construction)

+- install_ec2 - The files used by appspec.yml and codedeploy to install stringer on to the instance created by stringer-ec2.yaml.

 #### TODO: